braican/starterkit-wordpress/README.md

 Gulp is used to maintain and complete a number of tasks for the site, including compiling sass, optimizing svgs, and more.
 You can use `gulp help` to get an overview of the tasks present in this project, or use the reference below.

 #### `gulp`
-Runs the default task, which will optimize the javascript and svgs.
+Runs the default task, which is nothing at the moment.

+#### `gulp help`
+List all the tasks defined in the gulpfile, and see a description of what they do.

+#### `gulp combine`
+Concatenates all the javascripts from the arsenal, any plugin scripts, and the main js file

-#### `gulp opt-js`
+#### `gulp uglify`
-Concatenates all the javascript (see above) and minifies it, placing a `production.min.js` file into `js/build` within the theme directory.
+Optimizes javascript by concatenating all the enabled arsenal scripts, the plugins, and the main js file, then minifying that file.

 #### `gulp opt-svg`
 Optimizes svgs.